explodinglabs/powersync/README.md

 curl -X POST -d '{"id": 1, "event": "html", "data": null}' http://localhost:8080/changes
 ```

+This works because SSEHub is configured with `"allowUndefinedChannels": true`.

-### Add script to your webpage
+### Add Refresh.js to Your Webpage

-Include refresh.js in your html (put this at the bottom, right before
+Include `refresh.js` in your html (put this at the bottom, right before
 `</html>`):

 ```html